sanskarg25/Django-Websockets-Chats-Notifications/README.md

 ## Getting started

-This is a tutorial for creating a chat application with notifications integrated using Django-Websockets as tach stack.
+This is a tutorial for creating a chat application with notifications integrated using Django-Websockets as tech stack.

 ## Setup [Windows]